afroactuarynunya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to create empty file called hello
+Script to add execute permission